cinthylorein/Mycovirus_discovery_workflows/README.md

 (If you downloaded and unpacked a ZIP from GitHub you may get a directory named Virus_discovery_workflows-main; adapt the path accordingly, e.g. cd Virus_discovery_workflows-main/scripts.)

-3. Make all scripts executable and open setup.sh for editing: chmod +x setup.sh
+3. Make all scripts executable and open setup.sh for editing: chmod +x *.sh

 4. Edit the setup.sh file: update the root, project and email variables to match your environment.